IR

 - backend-relevant semantic decisions that must survive into emission

-- it is not a backend syntax tree
+- not a backend syntax tree

-- it is not raw TypeScript AST
+- not raw TypeScript AST

-- it is not Roslyn AST
+- not Roslyn AST

 The backend syntax tree is a later layer: CSharpAst.